All Products

 spring.rabbitmq.ssl.validate-server-certificate

-Specify whether to enable certificate authentication on brokers.
+Specifies whether to enable server certificate validation.

 spring.rabbitmq.ssl.verify-hostname

-Specify whether to enable host verification.
+Specifies whether to enable host verification.

 spring.rabbitmq.cache.channel.size

-The number of channels in the cache.
+The number of channels to keep in the cache.

 spring.rabbitmq.cache.channel.checkout-timeout